ThomasRoca/American-Community-Survey-Project/index.md

   <code>["Michigan","84.1","26"]]</code><br>

 The first element of an array is the geography NAME (here names of the States), the second is the value of the requested indicator (here S0201_308E which is the code for household with a broaband internet subscription), finaly the last element is the State code used by the census bureau.

+Let's look at the parameters in detail:

 - Here is the API endpoint: ``https://api.census.gov/``  - NB. it has no parameter.
 - In this example we request the 2018 ACS survey: ``data/2018/acs/acs1/``